Research

 E Archive

-e-archiv.li provides access to selected documents from the Liechtenstein National Archives as well as from other archives.
-The published contents are work results of various projects and cooperations of the National Archives, the Historical Association for the Principality of Liechtenstein, the Liechtenstein municipalities and the Rheinberger Archives.
-The sponsor of e-archiv.li is the Office of Culture.
+e-archiv provides access to selected documents from the National Archives as well as from other archives.
+The published contents are the result of various projects and collaborations between the National Archives, the Historical Association of the Principality of Liechtenstein, the municipalities of Liechtenstein and the Rheinberger Archive.

-The scientific edition of the documents from the reign of the Barons of Brandis is carried out by the Historical Association for the Principality of Liechtenstein.
-The editor of the book of documents, Claudius Gurt, is based in the National Archives.
-The edition was begun in 1997 and includes sources from domestic and foreign archives relating to the present-day territory of Liechtenstein.
+The scientific edition of the documents originating from the reign of the Lords of Brandis is carried out by the Historical Association for the Principality of Liechtenstein.
+The edition began in 1997 and includes sources from domestic and foreign archives, that relate to the current territory of the state of Liechtenstein.

-The Liechtenstein National Archives have an extensive reference library on the history of Liechtenstein as well as on archival science.
-The media are freely available in the reading room
+The Library of the National Archives offers extensive literature on the history of Liechtenstein and on the topic of Information Science.
+All are freely available in the reading room.

-You can also search the reference library online via the Catalog of the Liechtenstein National Library
+An online search is available via the Catalog of the Liechtenstein National Library

 Contact information